 - To administer our service, including the arrangement of appointments, the handling of donations, and for financial control, data analysis, research, statistical and survey purposes.

-- To keep in touch with those who ask us to, for the purposes of organisational, service and professional development.
+- To keep in touch with those who consent to this, for the purposes of organisational, service and professional development.

 What information do we share?